The Maine Maritime Injury Attorneys You Need

 The personal injury lawyers at Romanow Law Group in Portland have the experience and resources needed to handle high-stakes maritime injury claims for clients in Maine.
 Whether you were hurt on the job or as a passenger on a ship, we will fight for the justice and compensation you need to rebuild your life.
 Schedule your free consultation today.

-We handle all types of maritime accident cases
+What are common types of maritime accident cases?

 Probably the most familiar type of maritime accident is a shipwreck, whether caused by bad weather, rocks, or other hazards.
 However, there are many other ways people can be injured at sea and in port.
 Some examples of maritime injury cases we handle include: